 While your photos can look great right after you snap them, especially on phones where complex algorithms do many basic adjustments behind the scenes, spending even just a little bit of time on editing the photos before posting them online can take them from good to amazing.

-To illustrate I want you to look at the photos below.
+To illustrate the editing difference I want you to look at the photos below.

 RAW Image